adaptris/interlok-installer/README.md

 ## Pre-Requisites

 This requires a JavaFX enabled JDK which means either OracleJDK or OpenJDK with OpenJFX with your JAVA_HOME environment variable set to the correct location.
-Azul systems has a Java 8 bundle with OpenJFX; one of the easiest ways is to install it via scoop.
-JavaFX will also be required at runtime.
+Azul systems has a Java 8 bundle with OpenJFX; one of the easiest ways is to install it via [scoop](https://scoop.sh) if you're on Windows.

 ```
+scoop bucket add java
 scoop install zulufx8
 ```

+This will install zulu8+javafx to `~/scoop/apps/javafx8/current`; you can set your JAVA_HOME manually (PATH should be automatically modified).

+**JavaFX will be required at runtime.**

 ## Build